rileytestut/AltServer-Windows/README.md

 1. add the following import in Connection.cpp: `#include <codecvt>`
 1. in DeviceManager.cpp replace `idevice_new` call with `idevice_new_with_options(&device, udid, IDEVICE_LOOKUP_USBMUX);`
 1. in the same file replace `idevice_new_ignore_network` with `idevice_new_with_options(&device, udid, (idevice_options)(IDEVICE_LOOKUP_USBMUX | IDEVICE_LOOKUP_NETWORK));`
+1. Fix the path for the icons in the RC file.
+1. Copy all binaries in a single folder, including the Apple.pem file

-The code should now compile, download the certificate, sign and install (still investigating why this steps fails)
+The code should now compile, download the certificate, sign and install.
+TODO: fix the installer project by placing the files in the proper folder.